- Hi, I am Anant Ladha, a Chartered Accountant, a Certified Financial Planner, and a Certified Financial Analyst.

 How did your upbringing influence your attitude toward money?

-I am born and raised in Jaipur (India) and I come from a family of financial professionals.
-So, while most families watch TV shows and movies together, we were different…we used to watch CNBC instead!
+While most families watch TV shows and movies together, we used to watch CNBC instead!

-I learned about budgeting and planning toward a goal at an early stage itself.
-I used to love reading books like “Who moved my cheese” and “One-minute manager.”
-I read them when I was in Class 8 and they are still my favorite books.
+I learned about budgeting and financial planning from an early age.
+I used to love reading books like “Who Moved My Cheese” and “One-minute Manager” while in 8th grade. ( They are still some of my favorite books.)

-How old were you when you started investing & saving?
+How old were you when you started investing and saving?

-I learned how to trade and the basics long ago, but I did my first trade in my first year of college.
+I learned a lot about investing when I was in 8th grade, however, I did my first trade in my first year of college.
 I used to save my internship money and invest it.

 Here is an important lesson for everyone.
 Please don’t get into the share market before you become a CA. At times, investing in the stock market can take up a lot of time and it can distract you from your studies.

-Why did you start ‘Invest Aaj Kal’ an investing firm?
+Why did you start the investing firm ‘Invest Aaj Kal’?

 I love interacting with people and I am also a visiting faculty at the CA Institute in India.
 It was one of my students (rather I should say, a fellow CA), who suggested that I start a YouTube channel to reach more people to spread financial literacy.